Virtual concert: In video games and virtual worlds

-On November 22, 2023, it was announced that Eminem would make an appearance in Fortnite during its Chapter 4 finale.
-The Eminem show was part of 'the Big Bang Event', which launched on December 2, 2023.
-The event attracted 10 million Fortnite players.
-However, the entire event's duration was only 10 minutes, with Eminem's performance lasting just 3 minutes.
-Additionally, there were reports of difficulties in accessing the initial launch of the show.
+On December 2, 2023, Fortnite held an in-game event known as "The Big Bang" to launch the Chapter 5 update, with Eminem briefly making an appearance during an interactive rhythm game segment of the event that was used to unveil Fortnite Festival.

+On January 17, 2026, Bruno Mars held a virtual concert on Roblox that drew over 12.8 million users and over 53 million views on related social media content.
+This event, staged within the "Steal a Brainrot" minigame, featured Mars' avatar and performed his new single, "I Just Might."
+During Mars' performance, fans were able to collect themed items a special "Brunito Marsito" character.

 Production costs

-Production costs vary between types of virtual concerts, but specific cases display what funding these experiences can typically look like.
+Production costs vary between types of virtual concerts, but specific cases provide examples of what funding these experiences may look like.

-The 2012 ten-day S.M.ART Exhibition cost SE Entertainment 5.6 billion won, or $4.9 million to produce, while the 2013 virtual Girls' Generation concert cost around 200 million won, or over $180,000, per hologram.
+The 2012 ten-day S.M.ART Exhibition cost SE Entertainment 5.6 billion South Korean won, or $4.9 million to produce, while the 2013 virtual Girls' Generation concert cost around 200 million won, or over $180,000, per hologram.

-Tomorrowland's 2020 virtual concert, "Tomorrowland Around the World," cost around $10 million to produce with the need to pay artists for the gig, develop the digital stages, and more.
+Tomorrowland's 2020 virtual concert, "Tomorrowland Around the World," cost around $10 million to produce including the costs of paying artists for the gig, develop the digital stages, and more.

 The ABBA Voyage hologram show cost the band £140 million, or around $175 million to produce.
 To maximize income and recoup these costs through ticket sales, the show is scheduled to run least seven times a week until its London lease expires in 2026.

 AmazeVR, the virtual reality concert production company, had raised about $30.8 million by early 2022 after securing $15 million in funding from different investment companies.

-Criticism
+Reactions

+Positive reactions

+Some fans of virtual concerts appreciate the seemingly unlimited capabilities of virtual performances.
+A study on the motivations to attend virtual world concerts found that the most influential factor in attending such events is their unique capabilities, including immersion in imaginary worlds, artistic displays, close-ups of performers, and more.

+Others argued that virtual concerts that take place in virtual worlds eliminate the socioeconomic barriers that may emerge in live music settings, and expand accessibility to those who may not be able to physically attend shows, as users socialize via avatars.

+Meanwhile, some who reacted to ABBA Voyage saw the hologram performance as innovative and exciting.
+They admired the immortalization of ABBA through their holographic counterparts, and many fans were excited to see ABBA again for the first time since the 1970s.

+Andrew Webster writing for The Verge, described Travis Scott's Fortnite concert as "surreal and spectacular", showing how virtual concerts can go beyond traditional concerts and will only become more immersive in the future.